codecheckers/codecheckers.github.io/guide/community-process.md

 ### Requirements

-The minimal set of files, besides all required data and code, to implement a CODECHECK process are the following (`/` is the project root directory, which could be for example, `/home/username/research-project/2020/great-paper`):
+The minimal set of files, besides all required data and code, to implement a CODECHECK process are the following (`/` is the project root directory, which could be for example, `/home/username/research-project/2020/great-paper`).
+Ideally, the author supplies these three files, though they might also be created in collaboration with the codechecker.

 1. **`/README` file** with instructions how to execute the workflow (must be plain text, may have suitable extension, e.g., `.txt`, `.md`, `.markdown`)
 1. **`/codecheck.yml` file** with a list of output files created by the workflow, the so called manifest; these files must be created by the workflow and are the basis for validating a successful CODECHECK; see the [latest CODECHECK configuration file specification]({{ 'spec/config/latest' | absolute_url }}) for the required and optional contents